se-edu/learningresources/contents/data/sql/SQL.md

 ## How to get started with SQL?

-As you saw in the example in the previous section, SQL is not really that complex.
+As you saw in the example in the earlier section, SQL is really not that complex.
 It is easy to learn, even for beginners who do not have any prior experience with databases.

 To get started with SQL, you can either just use an online SQL playground or install an RDBMS.
 There are many free RDBMSs available like [PostgreSQL](https://www.postgresql.org/) and [MySQL](https://dev.mysql.com/downloads/).
 At the early stages of learning SQL, you can even use online editors like [DB Fiddle](https://www.db-fiddle.com/) %%(supports MySQL and SQLite)%% or [SqliteOnline](https://sqliteonline.com/) %%(supports SQLite)%% since they allow you to start learning without the hassle of setting up anything.